-It’s no fun to change your sheets in the middle of the night, but that may be a common occurrence if night sweats are disrupting your sleep.
+It’s no fun to have to change your clothes (or sheets) in the middle of the night, but it may be a common occurrence if night sweats are disrupting your sleep.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Night sweats are drenching sweats that can soak your clothing and bedding, regardless of the temperature in your bedroom.
 Various factors may cause them, but most of the common causes are treatable, says family medicine physician Donald Ford, MD.

 Common causes of night sweats

 “There’s no easy way to distinguish different types of sweating, so getting to the root of the cause can help you take steps to preventing or managing if and how you experience them,” Dr. Ford says.
 Night sweats can be traced to any one of these causes:

 - Neurological issues, anxiety disorders and stress.

 Night sweats during menopause